apache/incubator-ponymail-foal/DOCKER.md

 Start the Ponymail api server
 =============================

-Open a new terminal session, start a shell in the container:
+Open a new terminal session start a shell in the container:

 ```
 $ docker exec -it pmfoal-pmfoal-1 bash